 The first Phoenix, Arizona, Flame Delhi Chapter regional meeting was held December 3, 1988.
 The Delhi chapter played host to the 1999 National Convention.

 The initial meeting of the Larry Gardner Vermont Chapter, organized by Tom Simon, was held in October, 1993, when eight members met at the home of Wayne Turiansky to watch the first game of the 1993 World Series.
-This chapter's group project, The Green Mountain Boys of Summer, a book containing biographies of all of the Vermont-born major leaguers, was published in 2000.
+This chapter's group project, The Green Mountain Boys of Summer, a book containing biographies of all of the Vermont-born major leaguers, was published in 2000 and helped inspire the SABR Baseball Biography Project.

 On December 3, 1994, Chris Franco organized the initial meeting of the New Brunswick, New Jersey, regional, the Goose Goslin Chapter.